 Shop: Custom Stress Balls

 A toy called “Squishies” took over toy aisles in 2018 and are still selling like crazy all over the country.
-Kids love them because they’re cute, cuddly, and shaped like things they love, whether it’s pizza or kittens.
-Stress balls are just as good, and like Squishies, come in a ton of fun, cool shapes that kids will adore!
+Stress balls for kids are cute, cuddly, and shaped like things they love, whether it’s pizza or kittens.
+They’re also just as good as Squishies since they come in a ton of fun, cool shapes that kids will adore!